Last Updated : February 14th 2021

 Article VIII.
 (MEMBERSHIP)

-- D. Primary Member: There will be one Primary member associated with every membership.
+C. Primary Member: There will be one Primary member associated with every membership.
 All COMA correspondence about a specific Membership will be sent to the Primary member.

 D. Spouse or Significant other: In Couple or Family type of memberships, primary member can identify one adult (18 or above) as Spouse or Significant other in the membership.

-- F. Family: In Family memberships, primary member can identify spouse/ significant other, dependent children and parents of the primary member and spouse / significant other as Family.
+E. Family: In Family memberships, primary member can identify spouse/ significant other, dependent children and parents of the primary member and spouse / significant other as Family.

-G. Membership Fee: The Executive committee and Trustee board jointly shall determine the membership fees at various levels and reserves the right to periodically review/revise the fee structure.
+G. Membership Fee: The Executive committee and Board of Trustees jointly shall determine the membership fees at various levels and reserves the right to periodically review/revise the fee structure.

 H. COMA Event Admission Fees: Admission fees to COMA events will be determined by COMA Executive Committee.

 Article IX.
 (MEMBER’S RIGHTS)